View INSTANT Quotes

 Banner Life term life insurance premium – $913 per year

-If you are a 30-year-old male in preferred health and need $1 million of life insurance coverage, a whole life policy with MetLife can run you $9950 per year while a 30-year term policy with Banner Life is only $913 per year.
+If you are a 30-year-old male in preferred health and need $1 million of life insurance coverage, a whole life policy with MetLife can run you $9950 per year, while a 30-year term policy with Banner Life is only $913 per year.
 The MetLife policy will cost over 10 times more than the term life insurance.
-And yes, there is a cash value build up in whole life.
-In this example of a MetLife policy, the cash surrender value in the 10th year is around $90,000 and that is assuming a 5% dividend rate.
-There have been many years that dividends have not been paid by whole life companies or dividend scales have been decreased.
+And yes, there is a cash value built up throughout your whole life.
+In this example of a MetLife policy, the cash value in the 10th year is around $90,000, and that is assuming a 5% dividend rate.

 You have to look at your goals and decide which is best for you.